7Eddie20/Rebuild/Basics/DataTypes_Variables/DataTypes-Variables_Summary.md

         cout << "your cgpa is " << cgpa << fixed << setprecision(2) << endl; does't work

 9. A boolean is a data type that holds only two possible values: true or false.
 It's used to control logic flow, especially in conditions and decision-making statements like if, while, or for.

+10. A bool:
+           false is represented by 0
+           true is represented by any non-zero value, but usually 1

 ---